How to protect Steel-Windows from rust – What’s the difference between Electrogalvanizing and Zinc Metalizing?

 Tuval has successfully implemented the advanced Spray-Flame Galvanization method on all sorts of products.
 This unique technique provides Tuval Minimal’s Steel Frame products a crucial advantage compared to other manufacturers.
 Tuval’s Steel-Windows (along with all other products) are rust durable for many years, maintaining their clean and sleek look, even when installed in the most challenging areas: near the sea or in humid washrooms.
 The difference is very well felt when comparing Tuval’s White Windows with other bright products which underwent regular galvanization processes.
 This is mainly because on a bright surface, every spot of rust jumps out and is very apparent.

-Along with the advanced galvanization method, Tuval “wet” paints with epoxy primer & two component paints, all of its products, as a second & Third layer of protection.
-When discussing Steel Frame Windows manufactured using welding and shaving, This technique is significantly more efficient and qualitative as opposed to “powder” painting, and ensures the highest level of product finishing.
+Along with the advanced galvanization method, Tuval “wet” paints with Epoxy primer & Acrylic top Paint, all of its products, as a second & Third layer of protection.
+When discussing Steel Windows manufactured using welding, This technique is significantly more efficient and qualitative as opposed to “powder” painting, and ensures the highest level of product finishing.